 Support for Adoptive Parents and Adoptees

-Whatever drove your decision to become an adoptive parent (personal choice, personal experience, infertility issues, etc.), congratulations for taking this step.
+Whatever drove your decision to become an adoptive parent (personal choice, personal experience, infertility issues, etc.), congratulations on taking this step.

-Now the next step is to have the support you will need.
+Next, you need to make sure you have the support you will need.
 You decided to adopt a child (or children) due to your own beliefs or fertility issues.
 Everything was supposed to be smooth and have a happy ending.
 But perhaps it has not been that way so far.
-Adoption can be a difficult time for couples, single parents, and LGBT parents; before, during, and after the adoption.
+Adoption can be a difficult time for couples, single parents, and LGBTG+ parents; before, during, and after the adoption.
 Each type of adoption comes with its own set of issues.
 Adopting children (domestic and internationally) can bring about various issues that are not experienced or seen elsewhere.

 There are many challenges and difficulties that both adoptive parents and adopted children will have to overcome.
 These include psychological and behavioral issues, grief/loss (of a familiar place and people), potential health problems, adjusting to being a parent or being parented, and sometimes even language barriers.

 Besides the typical challenges of adopting a child (or children) domestically and being an adoptive parent, accomplishing an international adoption brings additional difficulties, such as language barriers, coordinating with international agencies, dealing with other countries’ rules and regulations.
-Other challenges may include; being prepared to travel abroad (money for travel and lodging expenses, passport requirements, visas where required, time off from your job, lawyers fees, etc.).
+Other challenges may include being prepared to travel abroad.
+You will need money for travel and lodging expenses, passport requirements, visas where required, time off from your job, lawyer fees, etc.

 At times, future adoptive parents will have to make decisions on the spot while they are traveling.